wallabag/wallabag/en/user/articles/README.md

 ## Mark articles as read

-When you mark an article as read, it gets out of the category « Unread » and gets puts in the « Archive » category.
+When you mark an article as read, it moves from the category « Unread » to in the « Archive » category.

 ## Favorite articles